Kumsusan Palace of the Sun: Overview

-Inside the palace, Kim Il-sung's embalmed body lies inside a clear glass sarcophagus.
+Inside the palace, Kim Il Sung's embalmed body lies inside a clear glass sarcophagus.
 His head rests on a traditional Korean buckwheat pillow and his body is covered by the flag of the Workers' Party of Korea.
-Kim Jong-il is now on display in a room close to his father's remains and positioned in a very similar way.
+Kim Jong Il is on display in a room close to his father's remains and positioned in a very similar way.

 At 115000 ft2, Kumsusan is the largest mausoleum dedicated to a Communist leader and the only one to house the remains of multiple people.
 Some halls inside the building are up to 1 km long.
 It is fronted by a large square, approximately 500 m in length.
 It is bordered on its northern and eastern sides by a moat.

-Not far from the palace are the Kumsusan Guest Palace (39.06123742°N 125.801766607°E) which was built in 2019 and used by Xi Jinping and the older, Paekhwawon Guesthouse (39.046631806°N 125.81060982°E), which was used by South Korean President Moon Jae-in, U.S. Secretary of State Mike Pompeo and Russian foreign minister Sergey Lavrov.
+Not far from the palace are the Kumsusan Guest Palace (39.06123742°N 125.801766607°E) which was built in 2019 and used by Chinese leader Xi Jinping and the older, Paekhwawon Guesthouse (39.046631806°N 125.81060982°E), which was used by South Korean president Moon Jae-in, U.S. secretary of state Mike Pompeo and Russian foreign minister Sergey Lavrov.

 History

-The palace was built in 1976 as the Kumsusan Assembly Hall (금수산의사당) and served as Kim Il-sung's official residence.
-Following the elder Kim's death in 1994, Kim Jong-il had the building renovated and transformed into his father's mausoleum.
+The palace was built in 1976 as the Kumsusan Assembly Hall (금수산의사당) and served as Kim Il Sung's official residence.
+Following the elder Kim's death in 1994, Kim Jong Il had the building renovated and transformed into his father's mausoleum.
 It is believed that the conversion cost at least $100 million.
 Some sources put the figure as high as $900 million.